avehtari/BDA_course_Aalto/exercises/ex4_rubric.md

 ### Q4 - 1 point

 Are the means and their MCSEs of alpha and beta in b) reported?
+Note that the number of digits reported must follow the rule given in the assignment.

 - Not reported
 - Yes, but they are not ...